pymargot/margot/docs/index.md

 ## Margot's other parts
 **not yet released.**

-Margot also provides a simple framework for writing and backtesting trading signal generation algorithms using margot.data.
+Margot aims to provide a simple framework for writing and backtesting trading signal generation algorithms using margot.data.

 Results from margot's trading algorithms can be analysed with pyfolio.